zazzyzeph/zephnet/content/color-theme-management-with-css-variables.md

 }
 ```

-For `light`, we override the base variables in `@media` queries based on their preferences
+And then for `light`-preferring users, we override the base variables in `@media` queries based on their preferences
 ```CSS
 @media (prefers-color-scheme: light) {
   :root {